jessicay1464/apcsa-freedom-project/README.md

 # APCSA Freedom Project
-by **X**
+by **Jessica Yang **

 ## Context
 I am a student at [HSTAT](https://www.hstat.org/) in the [Software Engineering Program](https://hstatsep.github.io/).
-The "Freedom Project" for AP Computer Science A is a year-long project all about making anything using technology.
+The "Freedom Project" for AP Computer Science A is a year-long project all about making anything using technology and programming library that help us in creating our prototype.

 For my project, I chose to independently study **X** in order to help me make **X**.